CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/05-Findable.md

 > ## How does your discipline share data
 >
 > Does your discipline have a data journal?
 Or some other mechanism to share data?
-For example, the American Astronomical Society (AAS) via the publisher IOP Physics offers a [supplment series](http://iopscience.iop.org/journal/0067-0049/page/article-data) as a way for astronomers to publish data.
+For example, the American Astronomical Society (AAS) via the publisher IOP Physics offers a [supplement series](http://iopscience.iop.org/journal/0067-0049/page/article-data) as a way for astronomers to publish data.
 {: .discussion}

-List recent publications re: benefits of data sharing / software sharing

-Questions:
-Is FAIRSharing vs re3data comparison slide from TIB findability slides needed here?
-Should we include recent thread about handle system vs DOIs in IRs (costs) Zenodo-GitHub linking is listed in another episode, right?
-Include guidance for Google schema indexing...

-Notes:
-Note about authors being proactive and working with the journals/societies to improve papers referencing data, software...

-Tombstone
+Adapted from: Library Carpentry.
+September 2019. https://librarycarpentry.org/lc-fair-research.